 Taiwan backed Shayher Group is outlaying over $600 million on east coast office investments.

-In the biggest deal, the group is believed to be paying more than $400m for the Milton Green business park – about 500 metres from its local headquarters.
+In the biggest deal, the group is paying $426.53 million for the Milton Green business park – about 500 metres from its local headquarters.

 On four hectares, the asset contains six buildings with a total c51,000 square metres; major occupiers include Downer and Sandvik.